JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 ```

 Defining variables with the extra `bounds, description` annotations is
-useful for integrating with the rest of the functionality of the library.
+useful for integrating with the rest of the functionality of the library,
+and therefore it is strongly recommended.

 !!! warn "Custom variables need to be assigned everywhere!"
     Above we assigned `T1_tropics` as the temperature variable.